 Prior to joining the University of Minnesota, Paul worked for 17 years at The Nature Conservancy, on projects ranging from researching the effectiveness of management techniques in terrestrial and aquatic ecosystems; advising large-scale conservation programs across several continents; and helping launch the Conservancy’s Upper Mississippi River and Great Rivers Partnership programs.
 He led several large-scale biodiversity planning efforts throughout the upper Midwest and southern Canada that now help direct over $60 million dollars of public and private funding each year in Wisconsin alone.

 Paul received the Dr. Laurel Salton Clark Memorial Fellowship from the Wisconsin Space Grant Consortium and NASA, and a Sponsored University Research award from IBM.
-His work has been published in leading science journals, including Nature, Proceedings of the National Academy of Science and Frontiers in Ecology and the Environment.
-His main hobbies revolve around rediscovering the wonders of the world through the eyes of his two young daughters.
+His main hobbies revolve around rediscovering the wonders of the world through the eyes of my two young daughters.